Hussein Kamel Bahaeddin: Ministry of Education

 As part of Atef Sedki Cabinet, Bahaeddin became the Minister of Education in May 1991, replacing Ahmad Fathi Sorour, who became the Speaker of the People's Assembly of Egypt.
 He was also the Minister of Higher Education until 1997, when the two ministries were separated.

 During his tenure between 1991 and 2004, Bahaeddin introduced a series of reforms aimed at modernising the education system.
 He promoted a shift from rote memorisation to active learning methodologies, emphasising student participation in the learning process.
 Under his leadership, the Ministry supported decentralisation initiatives, the establishment of school boards of trustees, and increased community involvement in education.
 Bahaeddin also framed basic education as a national priority, particularly in response to concerns about ideological influence in schools.
 Additionally, Bahaeddin oversaw projects to integrate technology into teaching and teacher training, notably through the USAID-funded Integrated English Language Program.
 While these reforms reflected international education policy trends, their implementation faced structural and political challenges, limiting their overall effectiveness.

 Between 1992 and 1997, Bahaeddin oversaw the construction of the Bibliotheca Alexandrina.
 In 1998, Bahaeddin passed a decree that would punish any student proven to have assaulted a teacher with final dismissal.

 Also during his tenure, he extended compulsory education to six years and prohibited corporal punishment, even in private schools.
 Bahaeddin justified his decision to ban corporal punishment in schools by arguing, based on his background as a paediatrician, that any form of physical or emotional abuse severely harms students’ psychological and cognitive development, undermines the purpose of education, and risks alienating children from the learning process entirely.
 However, a 1998 study found that corporal punishment was still being used extensively by teachers in Egypt to punish behaviour they regarded as unacceptable.
 Around 80 per cent of boys and 60 per cent of girls were punished by teachers using their hands, sticks, straps, shoes, punches, and kicks as the most common administration methods.
 The most commonly reported injuries were bumps and contusions.

 Bahaeddin removed the restriction on the number of General Secondary Education Certificate exams students could take for university entrance, which was previously limited to one.
 He believed that poverty and malnutrition were responsible for the low average academic level of students, and this step would, first, eliminate the fear of the National Secondary Exam.
 Second, the students who did not receive private lessons would be compensated because "repetition ensures improving performance".
 However, repeating the exam required paying the exam fees.

 Following Prime Minister Atef Ebeid's resignation on 9 July 2004 and a cabinet reshuffle led by the new Prime Minister Ahmed Nazif, Bahaeddin was replaced by Ahmed Gamal El-Din Moussa as the new Minister of Education on 13 July 2024.
-By the end of his tenure, Bahaeddin helped building 16,000 schools, implemented programs to train more than 15,000 teachers nationally and internationally, and helped closing the educational gender gap.
+By the end of his tenure, Bahaeddin helped build 16,000 schools, implemented programs to train more than 15,000 teachers nationally and internationally, and helped close the educational gender gap.